Playing Telephone with AI: The Educational Consequences of Whispering to the Machine

 “Life imitates art.
 We shape our tools and thereafter they shape us.
 These extensions of our senses begin to interact with our senses.
 These media become a massage.
 The new change in the environment creates a new balance among the senses.
 No sense operates in isolation.
 The full sensorium seeks fulfilment in almost every sense experience.
 And since there is a limited quantum of energy available for any sensory experience, the sense-ratio will differ for different media.”

 The opening passage is as irresistible to me linguistically as it is conceptually.
 The extract is dense with rhetoric and metaphor, and was selected intentionally for its philosophical and profound subtext.
 This was ideal to observe how subtle changes of form, yet significant changes in meaning, can occur through repeated AI paraphrasing.
-As each subsequent paraphrase was fed through, what emerged over the course of 100 cycles of AI reiteration created unease in both its subtlety and its implications.
+As each subsequent paraphrase was fed through Open AI’s latest model of Chat GPT (GPT-4o at the time of writing), what emerged over the course of 100 cycles of AI reiteration created unease in both its subtlety and its implications.

 The popular children’s game, Telephone, in which a child whispers a word into the next child’s ear, before passing their interpretation of what they heard onto the next.